shivaprasad2394/c/skillup_discussion.md

 8. If WPA2/ 802.1X was the selected encryption type, then four way handshake is required for  encrypted data transport.

+After the STA completes the four-way handshake with the AP, the data link layer successfully establishes a connection, but in the network OSI seven-layer model, the application layer must have an IP address to access the network.
+DHCP is the process of obtaining IP from the AP's DHCP service. .

+What is **DHCP**?

+DHCP (Dynamic Host Configuration Protocol) is a network protocol for local area networks.
+It refers to a range of IP addresses controlled by the server, and the client can automatically obtain the IP address and subnet mask assigned by the server when logging in to the server.
+By default, DHCP, as a service component of Windows Server, will not be automatically installed by the system, and administrators need to install it manually and perform necessary configuration.

 ------------------------------------------------------------------------------------------------------------------------------------------------

 The ViperIII system includes Vehicle Processor and Graphics Processor.